moul/doc.cloud.online.net/www/documentation/docs_public/contents/community/wordpress.md

           include fastcgi_params;
   }
 }
 ```

 Change to `/etc/nginx/site/enabled` directory.
 In this directory, are present enabled virtual hosts.

 Remove the `php_default` virtual host, enable the `wp_default` virtual host and reload nginx configuration.

 ```
-rm /etc/nginx/site-enabled/default
+root@c1-X-Y-Z-T:~# rm /etc/nginx/site-enabled/default
-ln -s ../site-available/wp_defaut .
+root@c1-X-Y-Z-T:~# ln -s ../site-available/wp_defaut .
-service nginx reload
+root@c1-X-Y-Z-T:~# service nginx reload
 ```

-Wordpress required to have a database to store users, posts, etc. Connecting as root to MySQL, create a database and a database user for Wordpress as following:
+Wordpress requires a database to store its users, posts, etc.
+Connect to MySQL as root, create a database and a database user for Wordpress as follows:

 ```
 CREATE DATABASE wordpress;